webyrd/clpset-environment-experiments/relational-interp/README.md

   in Lambda Prolog/lambdaKanren), techniques from program synthesis and constraint solving, e-unification, terminating rewrite systems, etc.  Collect a big list of these techniques.

+* revisit work on termination analysis, decreasing bounds, static analysis, using DFS when possible, etc.